mrsds/msf-ui/docs/core-docs/DEVELOPER_MANUAL.md

 - Determine the final file size of output resources like bundle.js and styles.css
 - Profile performance-critical parts of your application since the built version of the app will generally be slightly more performant than the development version

 The production configuration is most easily used by running `npm run build`.
 However, npm is aware of the keyword `build` and will run the `prebuild` command if one exists.
-In our case we use `prebuild` to clean the output distribution area using `npm run clean-dist` and then run `npm run build:html` which runs `scripts/buildHtml.js` which reads in `src/index.html` and moves it into `dist`, modify this script if you ever want to modify `index.html` during the build process.
+In our case we use `prebuild` to clean the output distribution area using `npm run clean-dist`.

 After `prebuild` has successfully run, npm will run `scripts/build.js`.
 This script configures webpack using the production configuration and runs webpack to create the final bundled output.